1970 San Jose State Spartans football team

 The 1970 San Jose State Spartans football team represented San Jose State College during the 1970 NCAA University Division football season as a member of the Pacific Coast Athletic Association.
 The team was led by head coach Joe McMullen for only the first three games of the 1970 season.
-He was replaced by DeWayne "Dewey" King as of the fourth game of the season.
+He was replaced by Dewey King as of the fourth game of the season.
 They played home games at Spartan Stadium in San Jose, California.
 They finished the season with a record of two wins and nine losses (2–9, 2–3 PCAA).

 Schedule

 Team players in the NFL

-No San Jose State players were selected in the 1971 NFL Draft.
+No San Jose State players were selected in the 1971 NFL draft.